nick-poole/harlemren/README.md

 7/30/23

+- FEAT(media): Enhance responsive design of about and mto sections on 480px screens and below

 - FEAT(media): Preliminary responsive design implementation.
 Media queries added to handle varying screen sizes.
 Further refinements to be made for optimal design across devices.

 7/29/23